giannilmbd/dynare/doc/manual/source/running-dynare.rst

         :ref:`aux-variables`).
 Outputs are the residuals of the static model equations in the order the equations were declared and the Jacobian of the static equations.
-Entry ``(i,j)`` of the Jacobian represents the derivative of the ith static model equation with respect to the jth model variable in declaration order.
+Entry ``(i,j)`` of the Jacobian represents the derivative of the `i` -th static model equation with respect to the `j` -th model variable in declaration order.